Table of contents

 Notations Used in Use Case Diagrams

-Use case diagrams use specific notations to represent actors, use cases, and relationships between them.
+Use case diagrams to use specific notations to represent actors, use cases, and relationships between them.
 The main notations used in use case diagrams are:

 1.Actors: Actors are represented by stick figures.
 An actor is someone or something that interacts with the system, such as a user or an external system.
 Actors are drawn outside of the use case diagram and connected to the use cases they interact with.